 Glorious Vintage Ride

 Like nearly everything else about the Cyclone, the design of the traditional 24-passenger trains has essentially remained unchanged for decades.
-The low-slung seats do not have headrests, and the only safety restraint is a single-position lap bar.
-The two-person bench seats do not have dividers, so seatmates need to really like each other.
+The low-slung seats do not have headrests, and the only safety restraint is a single-position bar.
+The two-person bench seats do not have dividers (which is a rarity these days), so seatmates need to really like each other as they will invariably slide and crash into one another during the ride.
 The seat bases, the chassis, and the sides of the cars are articulated so that they can move independently and accommodate the wild ride.

 Once cleared for departure, the brakeman eases up on the handle, and the train rolls out of the station to engage the chain lift.
 Riding past the wonderful "Final warning: No standing!" sign and up the 85-foot hill to the stirring clackety-clack sound, passengers can feel the odd movements of the articulated car as it navigates the track.
 Facing the beach and the ocean beyond, the view from the top of the hill is spectacular.